-From A Third Party Country
+How To Get To Cuba From A Third Party Country

 From Cancun or Mexico City give yourself 3 hours to be able to check-in.
-Cubans take forever to check-in and they also have a ridiculous amount of cargo to check-in since a lot of them are bringing over electronics and necessities for their families that can’t afford it back home.
+Cubans take forever to check-in and they also have a ridiculous amount of cargo since a lot of them are bringing over electronics and necessities for their families that can’t afford it back home.
 As you stand in line to check into your flight, there is a person handing out visas for $20 USD or $12-15 if you pay in pesos.
 Once landing in the Cancun airport, remember you will need to take a taxi to the terminal that offers Cuba flights.
 Allow 20 minutes for this and be prepared to pay in Mexican pesos or more in USD.
 If landing in Mexico City airport, take the elevator to the second floor and buy your visa at the counter of your airline.

 The Language And What To Pack

 Speaking Spanish is damn near a necessity in Cuba.
 However, even if you do speak Spanish, Cubans are the laziest Spanish speakers I’ve ever heard.
 They only say half words, so if you can’t understand them, you’re not alone.
 For example: “buenos dias” is just “bue” or “gracias” just “gra”.